basho/basho_docs/source/appendices/concepts/index.md

 Riak uses a [[backend API]] to interact with its storage subsystem.
 The API allows Riak to support multiple backends which can be selected based on use-cases.
-See the [[Storage Backends]] page for full list of what we currently support.
+See [[Choosing a backend]] for a full list of what we currently support.
 The two most heavily-used backend are Bitcask and LevelDB.